 The journey to modernize government through technology in order to provide better, customer focused services to the public is accelerating at a rapid pace due to solutions such as cloud.
 We’re proud to be a partner in our customers’ digital transformations in the cloud space and beyond.

 By leveraging cloud, government agencies benefit from a full-service IT operating environment that is agile, flexible, scalable, and cost-effective.
-Our cloud experts have helped our State and Federal customers migrate successfully to the cloud securely, so they can focus on mission delivery and service excellence.
+Our cloud experts have helped our Federal and state customers migrate successfully to the cloud securely, so they can focus on mission delivery and service excellence.

 Our VP of Cloud Engineering, Ben Grafton, explains how Cognosante engages cloud technology as a catalyst for innovation in government.